Panoramic Dental X-ray

 First, you will be situated in the center of the unit where the technician will carefully position and secure your head.
 The unit can be adjusted to accommodate a patient standing or sitting in a wheelchair.
 A bite-blocker is then placed in your mouth to ensure proper alignment of the teeth.
 Correct placement of the teeth and head is important for obtaining a clear image.

-You will be asked to remain very still while the rotating arm travels in a semicircle around the perimeter of your head and the images are being recorded, which can typically take between 12 to 20 seconds.
+You will be asked to remain very still while the rotating arm travels in a semicircle around the perimeter of your head and the images are being taken.
+This can typically last between 12 to 20 seconds.

 What will I experience during and after the procedure?

-A panoramic x-ray exam is painless, fast and easy and may be recommended over intraoral x-rays for patients that have a sensitive gag reflex.
+A panoramic x-ray exam is painless, fast and easy to perform.
+It may be recommended over intraoral x-rays for patients that have a sensitive gag reflex.

 What are the benefits vs. risks?